top of page

 that has always lived within you.

-Spaces where ideas take form —
+Spaces in which ideas take form — and people become creators.

-In Eden, a place is created
+In Eden, a place emerges

-where these abilities can awaken again —
+where these abilities are allowed to awaken again —

 Here, creativity becomes natural again.

-Here, craftsmanship finds its home again.
+Here, craftsmanship becomes home again.

 Workshops that carry you.

-Eden has various workshops,
+Eden has several workshops

 where wood smells like hope,